Welcome

 Limited Liability Partnerships (LLPs)

 LLPs, formed under the Limited Liability Partnerships Act 2000 (LLPA 2000), also have separate legal personality (s 1(2) LLPA 2000) and offer limited liability to their members (s 1(4) LLPA 2000).
-Members are generally not personally liable for the LLP's debts, although exceptions exist, for instance, relating to personal negligence or under clawback provisions in insolvency.
+Members are not generally personally liable for the LLP's debts; the LLP itself is liable.
+LLPs sit closer to companies than to ordinary partnerships in many respects: they are incorporated by registering with the Registrar of Companies, they have filing obligations (including annual accounts and confirmation statements), and many provisions of company and insolvency law apply to them.

 Unlimited Liability